Post Updated on July 22, 2021

 3. Track where your time goes.

 If you often get to the end of the week and wonder whether you’ve accomplished anything, keep a log of what you do on a daily basis.
-I tracked my time for a week and saw that I was spending a lot of time on things that weren’t even important to me.
+I tracked my time for a week and realized that I was spending a lot of time on things that weren’t even important to me.

 Evaluate your time and see where your efforts are going.
 You’re going to a) realize you’re doing more than you think and/or b) realize you’re spending your time in the wrong ways.
 If you think you’re spending it in the wrong ways, mindfully plan your schedule using time blocks based on your top priorities.